onevcat/UniWebView-Docs/docs/guide/installation.md

 ### Gradle Build

-Settings in this section will be used to modify the `build.gradle` file of the exported project.
+You can use settings in this section to modify the `build.gradle` behavior when exporting the project.
+By default, UniWebView will add all dependencies it needs.
+However, if you are using another package manager or some embedded libraries, a duplication might happen when exporting to Android APK file.
+In this case, you can try to disable a certain option below to let UniWebView use the existing package instead.

 #### Adds Kotlin